-The Gotham Fellowship Application for the '18-'19 Fellowship will be available on this page after March 1, 2018.
+The Gotham Fellowship Application for the 2018-2019 class will be available on this page after March 1, 2018.

 At the core of our program is the commitment to consider how the Gospel impacts every area of life.
-We develop a worldview that draws from the deep resources of classical theologians and the Reformed tradition, and is sufficiently robust to engage the diverse and complex culture of Orlando.
+We develop a worldview that draws from the deep resources of classical theologians and the Reformed tradition, and is sufficiently robust to engage our diverse and complex culture.

 Spiritual & Personal Development